elieahd/decision-uta-method/README.md

 # decision-uta-method
 A repository containing the doc and the work done during my research about UTA method.

-# UTA
-The UTA method is used to solve a multi-criteria problem.
-It build a utility function based on the preferences of the DM and it consist in solving a linear program (LP).

-An improved version of the UTA is the UTASTAR.
-In UTA we used a single error in UTASTAR we use a double positive error function.
-The updated version has performed better than the regular method.

 Upon decompressing the archive, you will get the following structure:
 ```
 .decision-uta-method
  |-- src              <- directory containing Java projects